 Cats have been meat-eaters since their days in the wild, hunting small rodents and birds for sustenance.
 As domestication took place, humans began to provide food for their feline companions.
 Initially, this consisted of table scraps, which were often meat-based.
 Over time, commercial cat food became available, but the essence of a meat-based diet remained a constant for our feline friends.

-Raw food diets have gained popularity among pet owners, but are they safe for cats?
+How to feed your cat a raw diet is a question many pet owners ask, as raw food diets have gained popularity.
+But are they safe for cats?
 The answer is a cautious yes.
 Raw meat can provide essential nutrients like taurine that are vital for a cat’s health.
 However, it’s crucial to handle raw meat carefully to avoid bacterial contamination.
 Always consult your vet before making a significant change to your cat’s diet.

 Feature | Raw Diet | Cooked Diet |